 An employee's regular hours of work can be configured on their profile in Tanda.

-Please the below example of regular hours configured in the employee profile:
+The below is an example of regular hours configured in an employee's profile:

 See here for further information on configuring regular hours.